-Nominations are now open for Fellows and Members of the College to become a Vice President of the RCOG.
+Nominations are now closed for Fellows and Members of the College to become a Vice President of the RCOG.

 Key dates in Vice Presidential Election